Tangent points of lower content $d$-regular sets and $\beta$ numbers: implies

 The second equality is an application of Fubini-Tonelli's theorem.
-For the inequality, notice that we are integrating over $\cones$.
+For the inequality, notice that we are integrating over $K$.
 Such set is not necessarily Ahlfors regular, for the density may be zero in some balls.
-However the upper $d$-regularity is still maintained, since it is a subset of a $d$-dimensional Lipschitz graph. \end{proof}
+However the upper $d$-regularity is still maintained, since it is a subset of a $d$-dimensional Lipschitz graph. \end{proof} \begin{sublemma} \end{sublemma} \begin{proof} Clearly, $ \betae{p}(Q)^2 \lesssim 1. $ Also recall that any $Q \in \mathcal{L}$ is contained in $B(0,1)$.
+Moreover, for each generation, there can be at most one cube which contains $Q_0$.
+Hence the sum \eqref{eq:bigcubessum} is really a finite sum of bounded terms, and therefore must be finite. \end{proof} Let us now deal with the sum over the family $\mathcal{S}$.
+Without loss of generality, take $L_k$ (recall that $K=K_{k,\ell}$) to be $\R^d$.
+We extend $f$ (as given in Remark \ref{remark:lipK}) to the whole $\R^d$; if we call $g$ such an extension, it is a standard fact that $\Lip(g) \sim_{n,d} \Lip(f)$.
+Set